 We know that life can be difficult sometimes.
 If they understand that the price of learning something new means making a few mistakes here and there, they won’t be so bothered about trying to cover them up.
 Instead, they can focus on becoming who they want to be: growing their brains like little Einsteins!

-Our Top 3 Tips To Encourage A Growth Mindset In Your Child
+3 Tips To Encourage A Growth Mindset For Kids

 1) Don’t talk about growth mindset in isolation